MichaelTernovsky/Arkanoid/README.md

 # Arkanoid Game
-Made by Ofir Ben Ezra.
+Made by Michael Ternovsky.
-This implementation of the classic Arkanoid game was written in Java as a project in the Object-Oriented course I took at Bar Ilan University.
+That implementation of the classic Arkanoid game was written in Java as a project in the Object-Oriented course I took at Bar Ilan University.

 The game has 3 level sets which you can enjoy.